Wundowie charcoal iron and wood distillation plant: Other smelting operations and proposals

 It had been expected that the vanadium plant would absorb some of the workforce from the iron plant, but that plant closed in March 1982, due to technical problems and a market downturn.

 Around 1987, there was a proposal to smelt silicon metal at Wundowie.
 This did not eventuate and a new silicon smelter—using charcoal as a reducing agent—was set up at Wellesley, entering production in 1989–1990.

-Wundowie Foundry Pty Ltd
+Wundowie Foundry

 After iron production ceased, the foundry continued in operation.
-The "Wundowie Stove"—a pot-belly stove designed in the plant's design office—was produced in the foundry from 1982 until 2005.
+The Wundowie Stove, a pot-belly stove designed in the plant's design office, was produced in the foundry from 1982 until 2005.
 The foundry also made anvils from ductile iron.

 Wundowie Foundry Pty Ltd was founded in 1985, and was privately owned.
 New furnaces were installed in 1991 for the production of steel castings.
 In 2004–05, a consortium of managers bought the foundry and reassured the community that the operation was secure.

-The foundry business, Wundowie Foundry Pty Ltd, was acquired by Bradken Limited on 14 November 2006.
+The Wundowie Foundry was acquired by Bradken on 14 November 2006.
 With the subsequent acquisition of Bradken by Hitachi Construction Machinery, in 2017, the Bradken foundry is now a part of that group.